 PLEASE NOTE: Applicants do not have to submit official transcripts to the Department of Speech and Hearing Science or the UW Graduate School unless they accept a formal offer of admission to the graduate program.
 Visit the UW Graduate School Admissions FAQ for instructions on where to send official transcripts if you are accepted.

 The personal statement is an important opportunity to convey who you are to members of the Selection Committee.
-Your statement should describe your abilities, interests, and motivations, and address why you believe you'll be successful as a student at the University of Washington and in the field of speech-language pathology.
-The content and format of this essay are at your discretion, but at a minimum please address the following questions:
+Your statement should describe your abilities, interests, and motivations, and address why you believe you will be successful as a graduate student at the UW and in the field of speech-language pathology.
+The content and format of this essay are at your discretion, but at a minimum please address the following:

-Why do you want to attend University of Washington for your graduate education?
+• Why do you want to attend UW for your graduate education?

-What personal characteristics or abilities do you possess that make you well suited for our graduate program and for clinical practice in the field of speech-language pathology?
+• What personal characteristics, abilities, or strengths do you possess that make you well suited for graduate study and for clinical practice in the field of speech-language pathology?

 Your uploaded document should not exceed 4,500 characters, not including spaces, and also cannot exceed 500KB.